Abhishekcr448/Tiny-Hinglish-Chat-21M-Scripts/README.md

 1. **Datasets Used**:
    - A combined dataset of 1.7 million records:
      - 700k records from various Hinglish datasets extracted from HuggingFace.
      - 1 million records generated using GPT-4 API (batch processing method for everyday conversations).
+[Access the dataset](https://huggingface.co/spaces/Abhishekcr448/Hinglish-Chat-Prediction)

 2. **Cleaning the Data**:
    - The datasets were cleaned by removing unnecessary characters and converting everything to lowercase using the cleaning script (`clean_data.py`).